Table of Contents

 Simple random sample

 Random sampling refers to an unpredictable selection of sample where each unit of value in a data set has an equal probability or a chance of selection.
 No set prediction can define which sample will be chosen exactly.
+Simple random samplingis a completely random method of selecting subjects.
+These can include assigning numbers to all subjects and then using a random number generator to choose random numbers.

 A sampling frame is the list of units, members or individuals from which a population has to be selected.
 The simplest way to select a sample to generate results for the whole population is through simple random sampling (SRS).